top of page

 ★ I saw someone selling a doll claiming to be a Mim's Victims, how can I make sure?

 As long as I'm alive, you can simply ask contact me with a picture and ask.
-You can also browse my Instagram page, but keep in mind that not every single doll is posted and especially posts about much older dolls may have been archived.
+You can also browse my Instagram page, but keep in mind that not every single doll is posted and some have been archived.
 Below are pictures of what my older certificate-cards looked like.

 Some of my very first humanoid dolls did not come with a certificate, but all my dolls made before September 2022 have a label glued to their back, under their clothing (old dolls are missing an apostrophe on the label, so it's written as "Mims Victims").
 So if the outfit allows it, you could ask the sellers to lift up the shirt to check.
 I stop using this label in September 2022.
 I then switched to using a clay stamp below the nape of their neck that reads Mim's Victims, together with the year they were made and their unique number.
 I also added a new small label on the back of their clothing.